Str4yWolf/amap-docs/README.md

 A corresponding action chip will be generated that you can attach to your image to perform its corresponding function.
 Many blocks allow for adjustable parameters settings which you can toggle by clicking the gear icon.
 For instance, the Binarization block at the very top of the functions menu lets you adjust a threshold with a circular slider.

-A preview will always show what an image looks like after some function has been performed.
-You can also detach a chip by double clicking on it.
+Your input image will update to preview what your image looks like after some function has been performed.
+You can also detach a chip by double clicking on it to revert the image to its original state.

 ### 1.3 Chaining action chips
 You can also chain compatible action chips which will connect automatically.
-Incompatible blocks will repel each other.
-The image preview will now show the state of the imput image after it has gone through the functions of the blocks in the exact order in which you have chained the chips.
-Hence the block farthest away from the input will reflect the result after passing through all action chips.
+Incompatible chips will repel each other.
+While the image preview now shows the processing result after going through all chips, you can also show intermediate previews (**Chapter 6.1.3**).

 Detaching a block here will "split" your chain left of the block which you have clicked.